Culture of Puerto Rico: The Caribbean and Latin America

 The shared African heritage of many Caribbean nations is reflected in cultural pursuits like dance, as well as in local culinary styles.
 Most regional influences are Latino and Afro-Caribbean.
-The neighboring islands that have had the most influence on Puerto Rico's dance and music are Cuba, the Dominican Republic, and Jamaica.
-Panama has shared its great passion for Spanish Reggae with Puerto Rico, the Spanish language version of Jamaican Reggae.
+The neighboring islands that have been the most influenced by Puerto Rico's dance and music are Cuba, the Dominican Republic, and Jamaica.
+Panama has shared creating great passionate Spanish Reggae with its origins in Puerto Rico, the Spanish language version of Jamaican Reggae.
 Eventually reggaeton, a Puerto Rican break-off of original Spanish reggae, became very popular throughout Latin America, the Caribbean, the US and Spain.

 Puerto Rican artists helped create Salsa music with Cuban artists, and also helped Dominican artists with the development of Merengue.
 Recent Haitian and Dominican immigration has been producing many new cultural influences.
 Significant cultural exchange has been evident between Puerto Rico and the US Virgin Islands, especially the islands of St. Croix, Vieques, and Culebra, such as Puerto Rican style Patois mixed with Spanish.

 A number of Latin American countries have also exerted influence on Puerto Rico's cultural identity.
 In the filmmaking community, co-productions between Puerto Rico and other Latin American countries have created an exchange of ideas and influenced their film conventions.
 For instance, the Latin sense of humor and fantastical elements are evident in Puerto Rican films.